kisutsajack-ai/jumia-product-performance-dashboard/README.md

 ### 8. Data Status

-A `Data Status` field was added to distinguish complete and incomplete customer-feedback records.
+A `Data Status` field was added to distinguish complete and incomplete customer feedback records.

 ``` excel
 =IF(AND(Review="",Rating=""),"Missing review & rating",...)